This page is a work in progress. It is a ‘growing’ document and will expand as I collect ideas, links, and notes.

 When your abstractions are successful, that means that your judges are reasoning about the abstractions, not principally about the case before them.
 When they fail, courts (where professional judges apply laws) devolve into durbars (where the sovereign dispenses justice).

 As a drafter, your task is to find the correct abstractions, construct the correct ontology, and then execute on the mundane and rigorous work of converting that ontology into a text.
+If the drafting process fails, you will rightfully earn your place in the drafting hall of shame.